gtamilvanan17/cdops-blogs/src/content/posts/linux/python/set-python3-to-default.md

 :::

 ### Conclusion
 That's it!
 You've learnt, how to setup the default version for python in linux machines.
-If you have any doubts/issues/errors with the above contents, feel free to contact me through e-mail.
+If you have any doubts/issues/errors with the above contents, feel free to contact me.
 Cheers, Happy learning.